 Amputees representation in the media – Rolan Mate

-Amputees shouldn’t be underrepresented in the media
+Amputees shouldn’t be underrepresented in the media Roland Mate is a famous TV presenter, speaker and model from Hungary.

 Roland Mate is a famous TV presenter, speaker and model from Hungary, who stands for amputees representation in the media.
 His motto: Live and let live.